State Guide · West Bengal

 Red Flags When Buying Property in West Bengal: Walk Away Immediately

 New Town HIDCO property offered as freehold without conversion documentation.
-HIDCO leasehold properties have transfer restrictions.
-Verify the conversion order explicitly.
+HIDCO allotments are leasehold; confirm the leasehold-to-freehold conversion documents before accepting a freehold claim.

-EC shows active mortgage and seller claims it will be cleared at registration.
-A formal bank NOC must be obtained before registration.
-A post-registration promise of clearance is legally inadequate.
+EC shows an active mortgage and the seller claims it will be cleared at registration.
+Obtain a written bank NOC up front — do not accept a promise to clear the mortgage at registration.

-Peri-Kolkata plot in unapproved layout and seller claims all permissions are in order.
-KMC or KMDA approval must be verified with the actual approval order number.
-A seller's claim is not a substitute.
+Peri-Kolkata plot in an unapproved layout where the seller claims all permissions are in order.
+Verify KMC or KMDA layout approval independently — many peri-urban layouts lack approvals.

 VII